GMOD/mimosa/README.md

 uses Moose, BioPerl and the Catalyst web framework.
 On the client side, it uses JQuery, JQuery UI.

-## How do I get involved?
+## How can I help hack on Mimosa or otherwise get involved?

 Please join our mailing list at <http://groups.google.com/group/gmod-mimosa> and take a look at our Github issues for ideas about what we need help with:
 <https://github.com/GMOD/mimosa/issues> .
+Please use Mimosa and tell us how we
+can improve it and help it meet your sequence alignment needs.

-You are also welcome to join the #gmod
-IRC channel on irc.freenode.net, where many GMOD developers hang out and talk about various GMOD projects.
+You are also welcome to join the #gmod IRC channel on irc.freenode.net, where many GMOD developers hang out and talk about various GMOD projects.